kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

-All lines of the `lat` and `lng` columns should have the correct value pairs, that is `lat` values should always start with digits *53* and end with a capital *N*, while values in the `lng` column should either start with digits *10* or digit *9* and always end with a capital *O*.
+All lines of the `lat` and `lng` columns should have the correct value pairs that is `lat` values should always start with digits *53* and end with a capital *N*, while values in the `lng` column should either start with digits *10* or digit *9* and always end with a capital *O*.

 The actual verification is done, once the values are converted to *DD* format, since the effort to verify the values is much smaller compared to doing it in the current state, before the conversion.

 Before defining the function to convert the GPS coordinates from *DMS* to *DD* format, we look at one row in the latitude and longitude columns of both DataFrames.
-The structure of the values looks identically in both, that means that there should be no need to define two separate conversion functions, one should suffice.
+The structure of the values looks identically in both that means that there should be no need to define two separate conversion functions, one should suffice.

 ```python